 Tai Chi Push HandsVCD# 1717 Taiji Push Hands

-A Double VCD , See Main VCD page for prices, Chinese Only
+A Double VCD , VCD pricing, Chinese Only

 Teacher Ding Shui De returns with this new double VCD on the art of Push Hands according to the Yang style.
 Production values are up and this VCD looks pretty close to DVD quality.
 Ding’s instructions are precise and clear.
 There is no subtitles just Chinese instruction but most of his points are so neatly made they are obvious.
 He demonstrates classic patterns with some new variations.
 He knows how to move his entire body and shows it in his demonstrations.
 Stationary, walking, single, double and other methods of Push Hands are covered.
 He walks us through more advanced methods like corner stepping, an unusual Da Lu, and some basic Push Hands strategies.
 The main thing is that he doesn’t show “faked” applications.
 A Double VCD